MicrosoftDocs/azure-docs/articles/virtual-machines/workloads/sap/sap-planning-supported-configurations.md

 ---

 # SAP workload on Azure virtual machine supported scenarios
 Designing SAP NetWeaver, Business one, `Hybris` or S/4HANA systems architecture in Azure opens a lot of different opportunities for various architectures and tools to use to get to a scalable, efficient, and highly available deployment.
 Though dependent on the operating system or DBMS used, there are restrictions.
 Also, not all scenarios that are supported on-premises are supported in the same way in Azure.
 This document will lead through the supported non-high-availability configurations and high-availability configurations and architectures using Azure VMs exclusively.
 For scenarios supported with [HANA Large Instances](https://docs.microsoft.com/azure/virtual-machines/workloads/sap/hana-overview-architecture), check the article [Supported scenarios for HANA Large Instances](https://docs.microsoft.com/azure/virtual-machines/workloads/sap/hana-supported-scenario).
-Disaster Recovery scenarios will be added at a later point.

 ## 2-Tier configuration